a-bentofreire/editortoix/vsx/README.md

 sudo apt install editortoix
 ```

 If you are updating from Linux Mint Software installer, you might have to activate the plugins on:
  Menu Edit -> Preferences -> Plugins

+If you install `Xed` or `Pluma` later, you can add or remove the plugins with:

+`sudo editortoix`

 ## Interface - [phoenix Editor](#availability)

 EditorToIX adds a top-menu called `IX`.
 To prevent from cluttering the menu with all the commands, only a few commands were added to the menu.
 Use Command mapper to add which ones you prefer, and setup the shortcuts.
 No default shortcuts were define to prevent collision with other plugins.

 ## Utility Description